Galatians Chapter Four

 Galatians 4:22 & 23

-For it is written that Abraham had two sons, one by the slave woman and the other by the free woman.
-His son by the slave woman was born in the ordinary way; but his son by the free woman was born as the result of a promise.
+It says that Avraham had two sons, one by the slave woman and one by the free woman.
+The one by the slave woman was born according to the limited capabilities of human beings, but the one by the free woman was born through the miracle-working power of God fulfilling his promise.

 This passage shows us the heart of many of the problems in the world today.
 Abraham, like Adam (in Genesis 3), chose to listen to his wife instead of obeying God.
 The result for Adam (and us) was sin and death.
 The result for Abraham (and us) is Islam and the jealousy between Muslims and Jews.
 Isaac (the Jews) are children of the promise and all who accept Jesus Christ are added to the family of the Jews.
 Ishmael (and those who follow the teachings of Islam) cannot claim the promise that was given to Abraham.
 They are children of man's work and works do not gain you salvation.